fedora-copr/copr/doc/user_documentation.rst

 .. _`How can I affect the build order, is there a "chain" build support?`:

+.. rubric:: How can I affect the build order, is there a "chain" build support? :ref:`¶ <How can I affect the build order, is there a "chain" build support?>`

 Build batches can be used to guarantee the order in which the builds are processed (one build batch can depend on other build batch).
 See `blog post <https://pavel.raiskup.cz/blog/build-ordering-by-batches-in-copr.html>`_